Nap: Naps across the lifespan

-Best Practices
+Best practices

-How long and when you nap affects sleep inertia and sleep latency: you are more likely to benefit in terms of those two points when you sleep moderately in the afternoon.
+How long and when a person naps affects sleep inertia and sleep latency: a person is more likely to benefit in terms of those two points when they sleep moderately in the afternoon.
 According to research, the degree to which a person experiences sleep inertia differs in different durations of nap.
-Because sleep inertia is possibly resulting from awakening from Slow Wave Sleep, it is more likely to happen when one has a longer nap.
+Because sleep inertia is possibly resulting from awakening from slow-wave sleep, it is more likely to happen when one has a longer nap.
 Sleep inertia is less intense after short naps.
-Sleep latency is shorter when a nap is taken between 3pm - 5pm compared with a nap taken between 7pm - 9pm.
+Sleep latency is shorter when a nap is taken between 3 and 5 pm, compared with a nap taken between 7 and 9 pm.

 According to The Sleep Foundation, Psychology Today and Harvard Health Publishing, these are the best practices for napping: